-Although there are many forms and variations of plagiarism and academic dishonesty, in general, the English Department, in agreement with the University of West Georgia's policy on academic dishonesty , defines plagiarism as using the words and/or ideas of another without properly giving credit to the source(s).
+Although there are many forms and variations of plagiarism and academic dishonesty, in general, the English Program, in agreement with the University of West Georgia's policy on academic dishonesty , defines plagiarism as using the words and/or ideas of another without properly giving credit to the source(s).

 It should be noted that unintentional plagiarism is plagiarism nonetheless.